 South Korea's KSTAR fusion reactor.
 Photo: KFE

-The Korea Advanced Research Superconducting Tokamak (KSTAR) fusion reactor of the Korea Institute of Fusion Energy (KFE) reached a temperature of 100 million degrees Celsius for the first time.
+The Korea Superconducting Tokamak Advanced Research (KSTAR) fusion reactor of the Korea Institute of Fusion Energy (KFE) reached a temperature of 100 million degrees Celsius for the first time.
 This achievement took place during the testing period from December 2023 to February 2024, marking a new record for the KSTAR project.

 KSTAR successfully maintained a temperature of 100 million degrees Celsius for 48 seconds.
 Meanwhile, the temperature of the Sun's core is 15 million degrees Celsius.
 In addition, the reactor also maintained the high limit mode (H mode) for more than 100 seconds.
 H mode is an advanced operating mode in magnetically confined fusion with a stable plasma state.

 Fusion reactions mimic the process that produces light and heat from stars.
-The process involves merging hydrogen and other light elements to release enormous amounts of energy.
+The process involves merging hydrogen and other light elements to release huge amounts of energy.
 Experts hope to use fusion reactors to create an unlimited source of carbon-free electricity.

 Thu Thao (According to Interesting Engineering )